 The main contributor to machinery noise is usually the main engine on board the vessel.
 The contribution from auxiliary machinery may, however, be considerable, especially if it is in poor shape.
 The machinery noise can be transmitted to the transducer as:

-• Structure-borne noise through the ship structure and the transducer mountings.
+Structure-borne noise through the ship structure and the transducer mountings. |

-• Water-borne noise through the hull into the water to the transducer.
+Water-borne noise through the hull into the water to the transducer. |

 Electrical noise

-Modern vessels are normally equipped with a lot of electric instruments such as hydroacoustic systems, radars, navigation systems, and communication equipment.
+systems, and communication equipment.
 Any electric instruments may in some cases cause electrical interference and noise.
-International regulations and certifications are used to control and reduce this, but even these are limited if the electrical systems are poorly installed and/or maintained.
+International regulations and certifications are used to control and reduce this, but even these are limited if the electrical

 Propeller noise